 Why does my indoor cat want to go outside so much?
 Have you ever asked yourself that?
 And have you ever wondered: do all domestic cats want to go outside?
-And why does my cat want to go outside at night?
+Do house cats need to go outside?
+And why does my indoor cat want to go outside at night?

 Let’s try to answer these questions.